home-assistant/home-assistant.io/source/_integrations/volvooncall.markdown

   default: true
   type: boolean
 name:
   description: "Make it possible to provide a name for the vehicles.
-Note: Use all lower case letters when inputing your VIN number."
+Note: Use all lower case letters when inputting your VIN number."
   required: false
   type: string
 resources: